San Beda Red Lions basketball: Dynasty

 Seeking an unprecedented sixth straight championship in 2015, the Red Lions, now coached by Jamike Jarin, faced Letran anew in the Finals, the Knights won, and stopped San Beda's title run at five.
 The team would return in the Finals in 2016, against the Chiefs; bannered by Robert Bolick, Javee Mocon and Finals MVP Arnaud Noah of Cameroon, Jarin clinched his first NCAA title against Arellano.
 Fernandez returned in 2017, and won two consecutive titles against the Lyceum Pirates, being reinforced by the Cameroonian Donald Tankoua.

 In their 21st Finals appearance, the 2020 Red Lions faced the last team that defeated them in the Finals in Letran.
 The Knights won in the Finals in three games.
 Due to the COVID pandemic, the NCAA did not hold the basketball events in the 2020 season, and played the 2021 tournament in early 2022.
 San Beda were upended by the Mapua Cardinals in the elimination round and entered the playoffs without the twice-to-beat advantage.
 The Cardinals eliminated the San Beda, snapping their Finals streak at 14 years.
 Management decided not to renew Fernandez's contract, and hired Yuri Escueta to replace him.
 Escueta coached the Red Lions to another Final Four appearance, but failed to progress to the Finals, losing out to the Benilde Blazers.
 On his second campaign, Escueta led the Red Lions to a third seed finish after the eliminations, then upset the Lyceum Pirates in the semifinals.
 San Beda won the title in three games, defeating the #1 seed Mapua Cardinals.
+In 2024, the San Beda Red Lions lost in the semifinals to the Benilde Blazers.
+The following year, the Red Lions defeated the Benilde Blazers in the semifinals then swept their rivals, the Letran Knights in the finals to win the NCAA Season 101 Championship.